 Simparica may cause neurologic signs such as tremors, unsteadiness and/or seizures in dogs with or without a history of neurologic disorders.

 Please don’t sacrifice your dog’s health for these “convenient” chewable options.
-That’s a really dangerous trade-off.
+It’s a really dangerous trade-off.

 You can avoid harmful pest preventives for your dog.
 There are lots of natural, safe options.
 You might have to work a little harder … but your dog is worth the effort!